My wife and I really enjoy working on Jigsaw Puzzles.

 - A couple of puzzles we have glued, but most get taken down, with the edge pieces, and sometimes, various sections bagged separately.

 - If you are missing a piece - Serious Puzzles haa some amusing hints to finding the lost piece, plus links to varous manufacturers and a link to The Jigsaw Puzzle Doctor who can custom make a replacement.
-(If Only I had know this before taking the couple I am missing pieces for!)

 - They are a lot of entertainment for a small price.
 Considering that the cost of a new puzzle isn't much more than a meal for two at a fast food establishment, and even less than the cost of a movie for two, we get a lot of hours of pleasure working both singly and together on them.
+Lately, my wife and I have started getting puzzles from Thrift Stores - there is the chance a piece might be missing - but even if they are - the puzzles are only a couple of bucks each and still fun to put together.

 - They are adaptable to both solitary and social activity, and can be worked on at any pace.
 We often have a puzzle in process under our dining room tablecloth.
+Some puzzles we have baggied up in sections for later reassembly at a party with friends.

 Jigthings has a lot of information about Jigsaw Puzzles on its pages including how they are made and fascinating facts.